-- 6.142(1) [Creditor may apply to court] Any creditor of the bankrupt may, with the concurrence of at least 25 per cent in value of the creditors (including himself), apply to the court for an order that the trustee's remuneration be reduced, on the grounds that it is, in all the circumstances, excessive. - 6.142(2) [Court may dismiss application etc.] The court may, if it thinks that no sufficient cause is shown for the application, dismiss it; but it shall not do so unless the applicant has had an opportunity to attend the court for an ex parte hearing, of which he has been given at least 7 days' notice.
+- 6.139(1) [Creditor may apply to court] Any creditor of the bankrupt may, with the concurrence of at least 25 per cent. in value of the creditors (including himself), apply to the court for an order that the trustee's remuneration be reduced, on the grounds that it is, in all the circumstances, excessive. - 6.139(2) [Court may dismiss application etc.] The court may, if it thinks that no sufficient cause is shown for the application, dismiss it; but it shall not do so unless the applicant has had an opportunity to attend the court for an ex parte hearing, of which he has been given at least 7 days' notice. - 6.139(3) If the application is not dismissed under paragraph(2), the court shall fix a venue for it to be heard. - 6.139(4) [Notice to trustee] The applicant shall, at least 14 days before the hearing, send to the trustee a notice stating the venue so fixed; and the notice shall be accompanied by a copy of the application, and of any evidence which the applicant intends to adduce in support of it. - 6.139(5) [Court order] If the court considers the application to be well-founded, it shall make an order fixing the remuneration at a reduced amount or rate. - 6.139(6) [Costs of application] Unless the court orders otherwise, the costs of the application shall be paid by the applicant, and do not fall on the estate.

-If the application is not dismissed under this paragraph, the court shall fix a venue for it to be heard.
+A.5 Voluntary Arrangements

-- 6.142(3) [Notice to trustee] The applicant shall, at least 14 days before the hearing, send to the trustee a notice stating the venue so fixed; and the notice shall be accompanied by a copy of the application, and of any evidence which the applicant intends to adduce in support of it. - 6.142(4) [Court order] If the court considers the application to be well-founded, it shall make an order fixing the remuneration at a reduced amount or rate. - 6.142(5) [Costs of application] Unless the court orders otherwise, the costs of the application shall be paid by the applicant, and do not fall on the estate. - A.5 Voluntary Arrangements - A.5.1 Company Voluntary Arrangements
+A.5.1 Company Voluntary Arrangements

-Rule 1.28 Fees, costs, charges and expenses
+Rule 1.28 Costs

-- 1.28 The fees, costs, charges and expenses that may be incurred for any of the purposes of the voluntary arrangement are: - (a) any disbursements made by the nominee prior to the decision approving the arrangement taking effect under section 4A, and any remuneration for his services as such agreed between himself and the company (or, as the case may be, the administrator or liquidator); - (b) any fees, costs, charges or expenses which: - (i) are sanctioned by the terms of the arrangement, or - (ii) would be payable, or correspond to those which would be payable, in an administration or winding up.
+- 1.28 The costs that may be incurred for any of the purposes of the voluntary arrangement are: - (a) any disbursements made by the nominee prior to the decision approving the arrangement taking effect under Article 17A, and any remuneration for his services as such agreed between himself and the company (or, as the case may be, the administrator or liquidator); - (b) any costs which: - (i) are sanctioned by the terms of the arrangement, or - (ii) would be payable, or correspond to those which would be payable, in an administration or winding up.

-Rule 1.3 Contents of proposal
+Rule 1.03 Contents of proposal

-- 1.3(2) [Other matters] The following matters shall be stated, or otherwise dealt with, in the directors' proposal: - ... (g) the amount proposed to be paid to the nominee (as such) by way of remuneration and expenses; - (h) the manner in which it is proposed that the supervisor of the arrangement should be remunerated, and his expenses defrayed; ...
+- 1.03(2) [Other matters] The following matters shall be stated, or otherwise dealt with, in the directors' proposal: - (g) the amount proposed to be paid to the nominee (as such) by way of remuneration and expenses; - (h) the manner in which it is proposed that the supervisor of the arrangement should be remunerated, and his expenses defrayed;